-The Seaton Sluice Watch House Museum is now closed until June 2022.
-It is normally open to the public, staffed by volunteers from the Seaton Sluice and Old Hartley Local History Society, every Sunday afternoon throughout the summer, from 2 pm to 4:30 pm.
+The Seaton Sluice Watch House Museum is open to the public, staffed by volunteers from the Seaton Sluice and Old Hartley Local History Society, every Sunday afternoon throughout the summer, from 2 pm to 4:30 pm, and on Heritage Open Days (8-10 & 15-17 September).

 The story of The Watch House, and the Volunteer Life-Saving Company, started on the North East coast.
 At the end of the 18th century, by far the greatest number of wrecks occurred on this coast because of the sheer volume of shipping and the severity of on-shore gales in winter.
 This led to the first purpose designed lifeboat, the 'Original', being stationed at South Shields in 1789.